lizewkn/eastech-demo-3/README.md

 5. To fetch a specific user by ID, use the following endpoint: http://localhost:8080/users/{id}

-That's it!
-You have successfully set up and run the user registration form with the Spring Boot backend.
-Enjoy exploring and modifying the code to suit your needs!
-If you encounter any issues, feel free to check the troubleshooting section or reach out for help.
+You should have successfully set up and run the user registration form with the Spring Boot backend.